Lincoln Center Freedom Walk

 Juneteenth is a celebration of emancipation, a journey which still continues.

 Texas Independence Day is recognized as March 2, 1836.
 Texas independence wasn’t truly won, however, until April 21, 1836.
-That day, General Sam Houston and his “Texian” fighters defeated the Mexican army of General Antonio Lopez de Santa Ana at the Battle of San Jacinto, near present day Houston.
+That day, General Sam Houston and his “Texian” fighters defeated the Mexican army of General Antonio Lopez de Santa Anna at the Battle of San Jacinto, near present day Houston.

 More a “skirmish” than an all-out “battle,” the confrontation was decided in just 18 minutes.
-With the victory, Texas broke loose from Mexican rule.
+With the victory, Texas officially broke loose from Mexican rule.

 College Station’s all-black Lincoln High School was named for the “Great Emancipator.”